* For the online seminars, contact us to receive a link.

 - 7 June: Charles Perrin, article in l’Humanité, “Rien ne pourra nous protéger d’une crue comme celle de 1910”

-- Wednesday 4 May, 11h: Seminar of David Wright (University of Adelaide, Australia), Application of generalised influence diagnostics to assess the impact of objective function choice on hydrological model calibration.
+- 4 May, 11 h: Seminar of David Wright (University of Adelaide, Australia), Application of generalised influence diagnostics to assess the impact of objective function choice on hydrological model calibration.
 Salle Galilée 1&2.
 Read More

 Abstract: Influential data are those that have a disproportionate impact on model performance, parameters and/or predictions.
 My presentation will cover two topics: (1) using numerical case-deletion influence diagnostics to compare a selection of objective functions commonly applied in hydrology (i.e. Nash-Sutcliffe efficiency criteria, standard least squares, weighted least squares, logarithmic transformed streamflow and the Kling-Gupta efficiency criteria); and (2) development of computationally efficient generalised analytical influence diagnostics, based on work with Benjamin Renard at IRSTEA Lyon.

-- Tuesday 3 May, 11h: Seminar of Dr Murray Peel (Melbourne School of Engineering, Australia), Long-term streamflow projections: A summary of recent results from the Millennium Drought, Room Galilée 1&2.
+- 3 May, 11 h: Seminar of Dr Murray Peel (Melbourne School of Engineering, Australia), Long-term streamflow projections: A summary of recent results from the Millennium Drought, Room Galilée 1&2.
 Read More

 Abstract: The recent Millennium Drought in South-Eastern Australia (1997 – 2009) was a 13-year extended dry period during which unusual catchment responses with significant implications for long-term streamflow projections were observed.
 In just over half of the catchments investigated a statistically significant downward shift in the long-term annual rainfall-runoff relationship was observed.
 Here I present a summary of recent results using the Millennium Drought as an observed case study of a prolonged dry period to investigate actual catchment response and hydrologic model performance during the drought.
 I draw conclusions from these results relevant to future long-term streamflow projections.
 Bio: Dr Murray Peel is a Senior Research Fellow and ARC Future Fellow in the Department of Infrastructure Engineering at the University of Melbourne.
 He obtained his PhD (Geography) in 1999 from the University of Melbourne as part of the CRC for Catchment Hydrology.
 His hydrologic research and consulting activities at the University of Melbourne have produced over 85 publications, including 42 articles in international peer-reviewed journals and 8 book chapters.
 His research interests include catchment hydrology, hydroclimatology, hydrologic impacts of climate change and land use change, improving techniques for hydrologic prediction under changing conditions and understanding global differences in the inter-annual variability of annual runoff.

-- Monday 2 May, 11h: Seminar of Marie-Amélie Boucher (UQAC, Canada), Meteorological ensemble forecasts for hydrology: can we out-perform a sophisticated analog-based system?, Room Galilée 1&2.
+- 2 May, 11 h: Seminar of Marie-Amélie Boucher (UQAC, Canada), Meteorological ensemble forecasts for hydrology: can we out-perform a sophisticated analog-based system?, Room Galilée 1&2.
 Read More

-- Friday 29 April, 14h: PhD Defense of Louise Crochemore (Irstea Antony).
+- 29 April, 14 h: PhD Defense of Louise Crochemore (Irstea Antony).
 Seasonal streamflow forecasting for reservoir management.
 Room: Amphithéâtre 7, AgroParisTech, 19 avenue du Maine, Paris.
 Read More

 Abstract: Seasonal forecasts can enhance risk assessment in a variety of applications ranging from multi-purpose reservoir management, drinking water supply and preparedness to droughts.
 Risk assessment tools, for instance, can benefit from seasonal probabilistic forecasting to support risk-based decision-making.
 However, the implementation of seasonal forecasts still faces impediments, including the quality of seasonal forecasts and the difficulty to tailor seasonal products to end-users’ needs.
 This thesis investigates seasonal streamflow forecasting for multi-purpose reservoir management.
 We first assess the quality of seasonal precipitation and streamflow forecasts in sixteen French catchments.
 Streamflow forecasting systems are proposed and tested in these catchments, and their potential is illustrated in low-flow and drought risk forecasting.
 Secondly, seasonal streamflow forecasts are applied in reservoir management.
 A risk assessment tool is developed to forecast risks of water shortages in the Arzal reservoir, in Brittany, France, and the role of seasonal forecasts for risk-based decision-making is assessed.
 First, we showed that a bias correction of monthly biases in seasonal precipitation forecasts could increase the reliability of streamflow forecasts and harmonize their performances in the sixteen catchments.
 We then compared several streamflow forecasting systems, based either on ECMWF seasonal forecasts or on historical streamflows and precipitations.
 A conditioning of historical data based on precipitation forecasts allowed to take advantage of the reliability of historical data and of the sharpness of meteorological forecasts.
 The proposed methods provided reliable low-flow forecasts and showed a good ability to forecast drought events.
 Secondly, a low-flow risk assessment tool was developed for the case of the Arzal reservoir.
 The seasonal streamflow forecasts used as input to a water balance model of the reservoir allowed us to quantify the risks of water shortages in summer.
 Lastly, a role-playing game was developed to better understand the role of long-term probabilistic information for decision-making in reservoir management.

-- Thursday 28 April, 14h: Seminar of Christian Zammit (NIWA, New Zeland), Research activities on Hydrological Processes and Water Resources at NIWA (National Institute of Water and Atmospheric Research), Room Lavoisier – Seine Read More
+- 28 April, 14 h: Seminar of Christian Zammit (NIWA, New Zeland), Research activities on Hydrological Processes and Water Resources at NIWA (National Institute of Water and Atmospheric Research), Room Lavoisier – Seine Read More

 Christian Zammit is a hydrologist with a MSc in small scale hydrology (University Joseph Fourier- France) and PhD in Soil Physics (University Joseph Fourier- France).
 You can read more about his research interests here.
 He will be at Irstea in Antony on 28 and 29 April 2016.